hpi-bp1819-naumann/shift-detector/docs/source/checks/dq_metrics.rst

 -----------

 The :ref:`dq_metrics` gives you basic information about your datasets and detects the most obvious of datashifts.
-The 'dq' stands for data quality, the metrics are in the style of the 'Unit Test for data'-framework Amazon Deequ.
+The 'DQ' stands for data quality, the metrics are in the style of the 'Unit tests for data'-libreary Deequ by amazon.
 For more information on Deequ see [SLSCB18]_.

-Some shifts result in the change of basic metrics, that are commonly used for the analysis and exploration of datasets.
-Those metrics and statistics are calculated on both datasets and compared afterwards.
+Some data shifts result in the change of basic metrics, that are commonly used for the analysis and exploration of datasets.
+This check calculates those metrics and statistics on both datasets and compares them.

-The check should be used in most analyses, its metrics are commonly used to describe datasets.
-It works directly on categorical and numerical data and, with additional Precalculations, also on text data.
+The :ref:`dq_metrics` works directly on categorical and numerical data and, with additional Precalculations, also on text data.

 Example